hiverkiya/Let-Us-C-Solutions/Chapter 16: Handling Multiple Strings.md

 				if (arr[i + 1] == 0)
 					printf("Ten ");

+		i++;
-		i++;/*If we continue so these below words will not print as the loop is continueing from here.*/
+	/*If we continue so these below words will not print as the loop is continueing from here.*/

 				if (arr[i + 10] == EndofNumber)
 					printf("Arab ");